tkonuklarfinleap/digibank-bfm-graphql-sample/README.md

-# Nova project template
+# Nova os-manager

-This project is a template which should be used as a core to create a new project within Nova platform.
+This project routes requests to appropriate components and microproducts

 ## Libraries&Tools
 * Java 10